mmbman/Katagiri/1987-04-10-Platform-Sutra-Talk-5.md

 [...]
 That's why through the everyday life – when you see winter, when you see the trees, when you see the definite changes of the four seasons – very naturally you can see the manifestation of the three poisons transforming into the three [learnings], which is called wisdom.

-So, that's why it says here, “My Dharma-door produces 84,000 wisdoms from one Prajna.”
+So, that's why it says here, “My Dharma-door produces 84,000 wisdoms from one Prajñā.”
 So truth and phenomena become one.
 That is *total manifestation of being*.

 “Why?
 Because worldly people have 84,000 kinds of defilement.”
 So [the] phenomenal world, [or words], are nothing but [the] manifestation of wisdom, 84,000 wisdoms.